x-0o0/Taekwondo-at-Home/README.md

 Used Program: Xcode, Keynote, Blender, Garage Band

-*All sounds, images and 3d animations are created by me*
+*All sounds, images and 3D animations are created by myself*